Skip to content

 NSLookup is a popular CMD utility commonly used to troubleshoot DNS issues.
 Remember, DNS is basically the phonebook of the internet.
 Instead of resolving people’s names to phone numbers, DNS resolves a host or domain name to an IP address.
 IP addresses are how network devices find and connect to one another.
 With literally billions of people using the internet and company networks, it’s no wonder that a utility that helps us troubleshoot DNS issues is popular.

-In its simplest form, NSLookup will take a host or domain name and query the DNS server to return an IP address.
+In its simplest form, NSLookup takes a host or domain name and queries the DNS server to return an IP address.
 Here’s an example.

 nslookup "computer_or_domain_name"

-As you can see in this example, I used NSLookup to query the DNS server for the hostname “dwight-schrute,” which returned the A record for that entry with the address 192.168.60.79.
-This is a very basic example.
+As you can see in this very basic example, I used NSLookup to query the DNS server for the hostname “dwight-schrute,” which returned the A record for that entry with the address 192.168.60.79.
 You can add other parameters to include additional functionality, such as changing the record type queried or switching the DNS server.
 But, you’re not here to learn about CMD commands; you’re here because you want more power from PowerShell!

 The PowerShell equivalent of NSLookup is Resolve-DnsName